moanimorais/multi-date-webinar-pipeline/README.md

 ## Planned Extensions

-- Pre-event reminder workflow (GoHighLevel)
-  - Trigger: 24 hours before event date
-  - Trigger: 1 hour before event date
+### Pre-Event Reminder Workflow

+The same workflow architecture will be reused for automated reminders, with the following adaptations:

-  - Same branch logic, same `zoom_access_details` field
+- Same If/Else branch logic and `zoom_access_details` field
+- A **Wait** block is added inside each branch, configured to the exact date and time of that webinar
+- Two reminder triggers per date: 24 hours before and 1 hour before the event
-  - Same convergence pattern — single reminder email template
+- All branches converge to a single reminder email template via Go To
+- No new architecture required — only the Wait timing and email copy change

 ---